5.1 Introduction to procurement issues

 Where detailed quantitative VFM assessment is considered necessary, the assessment should seek to determine the procurement option that offers to deliver the required project at least financial cost to the public sector procuring authority.

 Costing should be conducted in accordance with standard NIGEAE appraisal principles.
-The assessment should focus on comparing the NPCs of the financial costs and benefits to the public sector procuring authority for each of the various procurement options.
+The assessment should focus on comparing the net present costs (NPCs) of the financial costs and benefits to the public sector procuring authority for each of the various procurement options.
 Only those impacts that give rise to a financial cost from a NI perspective should be included in the relevant NPCs.

 The NPCs should reflect financial costs and benefits over the whole life of the project.
 The relevant costs and benefits should include all the expected financial impacts on the procuring authority, including, for example, financial expenditures, financial opportunity costs and financial residual values.

-In order to calculate NPCs, costs and benefits should be discounted to present values using the standard discount rate, which remains at 3.5%pa in real terms.
+In order to calculate NPCs, costs and benefits should be discounted to present values using the standard discount rate, which remains at 3.5 per cent per annum in real terms.
 Note that, since this rate is defined in real terms, it must therefore be applied to values which are also expressed in real terms, as opposed to nominal or cash values.
 This means that the anticipated effects of inflation should generally be removed from all the figures before discounting.

 5.4.7 Financial costs of conventional funding options